scireum/sirius-biz/README.md

 Provides an interconnect facility which is used to discover and to communicate with other cluster nodes.
 Also provides an orchestration layer for caches, cluster health and distributed cluster tasks.
 * [Isenguard](src/main/java/sirius/biz/isenguard)\
-Provides a clusterwide firewall and reate limiting facility based on **Redis**.
+Provides a clusterwide firewall and rate limiting facility based on **Redis**.
 * [Global Locks](src/main/java/sirius/biz/locks)\
 Contains a framework to manage cluster wide locks.
 Various strategies are provided to best match the system topology.